bunsenbrowser/bunsen/README.md

 To install Bunsen, start by going to your Android Device's Settings App.
 Then open "Security" and then enable "Unknown Sources".
 Then download [this link](https://drive.google.com/file/d/1JXT6xSV2r6OXi-A_0PXvh0IX8ks_dv9O/view?usp=sharing) to your Android device, open it from the menu tray, and then give it permission to install.

-When Bunsen starts, it will display a loading dialog for about ten seconds while the node express server launches.
+When Bunsen starts, it will display a loading dialog for about ten seconds while the node express server launches and it fetches the Bunsen Ui, which itself is a dat!

-Bunsen will load and display a single dat when you enter the dat address (without dat://) and press the forward button.
+Bunsen will load and display a single dat when you enter the dat address (with dat://) and press the enter button.
-It comes with a dat address pre-loaded, so press the -> arrow and give it a try!

-To load another dat, use the trashcan icon to delete the current dat, then  enter the dat address (without dat://) and press the forward button.
+To load another dat, enter a new address or select a dat from the history, which is listed below the input box when you are typing in it.

 Bunsen will open sites with links to dats (`a href=dat://`) too.
 Check out [hashbase.io](http://hashbase.io) for a list of sites.